Global climate change may impact crops within 10 years

-Category: Space Hits: 3Scientists expect global climate change to have an impact on crops within the next 10 years.
+Category: Space Hits: 5Scientists expect global climate change to have an impact on crops within the next 10 years.
 Image via Peter Bowman/ EYEEM/ Southern Living.

 NASA originally published this story on November 1, 2021.